TubeMogul, Uber alums launch Arize AI for AI observability – TechCrunch

 The company is led by CEO Jason Lopatecki, who has also served as chief strategy officer and chief innovation officer at TubeMogul, the video ad company acquired by Adobe.
 TubeMogul’s co-founder and former CEO Brett Wilson is an investor and board member.

-While Arize AI is only coming out of stealth today, it’s already raised $4 million in funding led by Foundation Capital, with participation from Wilson and Trinity Ventures.
+While Arize AI is only coming out of stealth today, it has already raised $4 million in funding led by Foundation Capital, with participation from Wilson and Trinity Ventures.

-And it’s already made an acquisition: A Y Combinator -backed startup called Monitor ML.
+And it has already made an acquisition: a Y Combinator -backed startup called Monitor ML.
 The entire Monitor ML team is joining Arize, and its CEO Aparna Dhinakaran (who previously built machine learning infrastructure at Uber) is becoming Arize’s co-founder and chief product officer.

 Lopatecki and Dhinakaran said that even when they were leading two separate startups, they were trying to solve similar problems — problems that they both saw at big companies.